ecquack/Project68/README.md

 # Project68

 Project68 is a Motorola MC68xxx 16/32 bit single board computer with an 8 bit PIC18 co-processor.
-It runs uCLinux 4.4.

-It connects directly to a monitor and keyboard and does not require a host computer.

-The goal was to create a self contained 68K computer using a minimum number of components and tools.
+My goal was to do something interesting with the tube of factory new 68008 CPUs that I've been hoarding for 25 years, so I have designed a useuful self contained 68K computer using a minumum number of components and special tools.

+The system connects directly to a monitor and keyboard and does not require a host computer.

+This project is at an early stage of development, but it is intended to run uCLinux 4.4.

 Special thanks to [*crmaykish*](https://github.com/crmaykish), creator of the [Mackerel-68K](https://github.com/crmaykish/mackerel-68k) project.

-This project is at an early stage of development.

-It features:
+## Project68 features

 - MC68008FN8 CPU clocked at 7.16 mHz
 - 4 megabytes of SRAM